Softpanorama

 Perl re-implemenations cat Humor Etc

-Since the extensions added by split create chunks ascending order of filenames, you can process generated chunks using shell looping structures.
+Since the extensions added by split create chunks ascending order of filenames, you can process generated chunks using shell loop.

 There are some commands that cannot handle extremely large files; therefore, you may have to split the input for these commands into more manageable blocks.
 You may also wish to investigate the csplit command, which splits files based on context.